Matt Mendenhall, Editor

 Lee Mergner, Editorial Consultant

-As group publisher at Madavor Media, Lee oversees three magazines: BirdWatching, The Writer, and JazzTimes.
-Lee also contributes reviews, columns, news features, and profiles to JazzTimes, and he’s the co-host, along with singer Rene Marie, of JazzTimes Spins & Riffs, a weekly podcast available from iTunes.
+As a consultant at Madavor Media, Lee works closely with two magazines: BirdWatching and JazzTimes.
+Lee also contributes reviews, columns, news features, and profiles to JazzTimes, and he’s the host of JazzTimes Spins & Riffs, a weekly podcast available from iTunes.
 Born and raised in the Philadelphia area, Lee obtained his BA in psychology and math from Dickinson College and an MBA in marketing from Temple University.
 You can reach him at (617) 315-9154 and [email protected].